- Borrow & Request

 Look at this example to see what this looks like in action.

 While this tutorial focuses on Web of Science and Google Scholar, some subject databases also offer options to find newer, cited sources.
 Look for links like "Cited by" or "Times Cited" when using your favorite database.
 Here are a just a few that have this feature.

 In this tutorial, our topic is college students' use of social networking sites.
 The starting scholarly article is shown below.
-The citation for this article can be found in a number of library databases and other search tools including 1Search, Academic Search Premier, ERIC, Google Scholar, and Web of Science.
+The citation for this article can be found in a number of library databases and other search tools including 1Search, Academic Search Complete, ERIC, Google Scholar, and Web of Science.

 Whatever your topic, the key to finding several good related sources is to find one good starting source.